ankitmody/CSC-517-Slack-Bot/BOT.md

 2. Main Flow
    User will request an example for publicly available information of a user

-   [S1] User will request for an example to get details of a user on Github.
+   [S1] User will request for an example to get details of a user on GitHub.
    [S2] Bot will return a curl command example to get user information on query input.
    [S3] Bot will display the user.

 3. Sub Flows

    [S1] User writes "I want to know about user XYZ".
+   [s2] Bot asks the user to enter username.
    [S3] Bot will ask the user if he wants to execute the curl command.

 4. Alternative Flows